Shyama Prasad Mukherji College

-Shyama Prasad Mukherji College commonly known as SPM College, is a constituent college of the University of Delhi.
+Shyama Prasad Mukherji College for Women commonly known as SPM College, is a constituent college of the University of Delhi.
 The all-women's college was founded in 1969 and named after Syama Prasad Mukherjee.

-The college offers undergraduate and post-graduate courses in Humanities and Commerce streams.
-The college also offers Teachers Training Programmes - B.Ed & B.El.Ed - and is among the few colleges of University of Delhi to offer the course outside the Central Institute of Education (CIE), University of Delhi.
+At present, the college offers 19 programs including three professional courses and running nine Certificate Courses.
+The college offers Teachers Training Programmes - B.Ed & B.El.Ed - and is among the few colleges of University of Delhi to offer the course outside the Central Institute of Education (CIE), University of Delhi.
+The college is a part of North Campus cluster but is located off campus.

 Campus

-Connectivity and accessibility

 SPM College is located in Punjabi Bagh (West), New Delhi.
-The college is well connected by the Shivaji Park Metro Station on the Green Line of the Delhi metro network.
-Special provisions for differently-abled students and staff members such as ramps, wheel chairs, washrooms, special pavements are in place within the college premises.
+The college is well connected by the Shivaji Park Metro Station on the Green Line and Punjabi Bagh West Metro station on the Pink Line of the Delhi metro network.
+Special provisions for differently-abled students and staff members such as ramps, wheel chairs, washrooms, and special pavements are, in place within the college premises.
 Braille plates with QR codes are also displayed outside every room.

-Facilities

-Library and Reading Room: The college maintains a double storey library in a separate wing for the college students.
-The Library remains opens throughout the year from 8.30 a.m. to 5.30 p.m. except on Saturdays and Sundays.
-It has a collection of about 61,619 books on various subjects and 95 periodicals.
+The college maintains a double storey library in a separate wing for the college students.
+It is a fully digitalized library with a collection of 87,000 books, 22 journals, 11 newspapers, and reading halls.

-College Auditorium: The Auditorium is fully air-conditioned and has a seating capacity of approx. 1200 students.
-The auditorium is named after erstwhile Prime Minister of India, as 'Rajiv Gandhi Auditorium'.

-College Seminar Hall: The college hall is the venue for multiple activities throughout the year.

-Medical Room: The college maintains an adequately equipped Medical room.
-A qualified part-time physician and nurse attend to the needs of the students in the college.

-College Canteen: The college provides a comfortable canteen for the students.
-Outsiders are not permitted in the college canteen.

-Family Counseling Centre: The center provides counseling, referral and rehabilitative services to those who are facing problems in their family lives, or have been victims of traumatic experiences or social discrimination.

-College Magazine: The college published a multi-lingual magazine ‘SHYAMA’ every year.

-Bank: A branch of Indian Overseas Bank operates in the college.
+A branch of Indian Overseas Bank operates in the college.

-Students Common Room: The College has a common room facility for students.

 The labs, seminar hall, and classrooms are equipped with projectors.

-Administration
+Governing body

 According to the provisions of statute 30(1)(c)(i) of Delhi University Act, 1922, the governing body is chosen through public nomination of people from various academic and non-academic backgrounds.
-There are designated committees, and their management is supervised by the Principal.
-The affairs of the college is jointly managed by the governing body, academic council, and the executive council of the University of Delhi.
+There are designated committees, and their management is supervised by the principal.
+The affairs of the college are jointly managed by the governing body, the academic council, and the executive council of the University of Delhi.